The myth of the sugar rush

-Nevertheless, a review suggests that intake of 25 grams of glucose can facilitate memory, but CHOs efficacy for other cognitive tasks (i.e. speed of processing, problem solving) need more research (especially testing different doses) as the results are not very robust.
+Nevertheless, a review suggests that intake of 25 grams of glucose can facilitate memory, but CHOs efficacy for other cognitive tasks (i.e., speed of processing, problem solving) need more research (especially testing different doses) as the results are not very robust.
 Even if there are cognitive benefits associated with carbohydrate intake beside memory facilitation, it appears the differences might be small and future reviews will need to identify potential confounders like as study design, sample population, and others.

 This review and random effects meta-analysis evaluated data from 31 RCTs on healthy individuals that investigated the effects of acute isolated carbohydrate ingestion on composite measures of mood at 0-30 minutes, 31-60 minutes, and more than 61 minutes after intake.
 The review fails to demonstrate consistently beneficial effects on mood from CHO intake.
-While researchers did find detrimental effects on alertness and fatigue within an hour of ingestion and a putative and a beneficial effects on total mood scores 60 minutes after CHO ingestion, the number of tests done suggest taking these specifics lightly.
+While researchers did find detrimental effects on alertness and fatigue within an hour of ingestion and a putative and a beneficial effect on total mood scores 60 minutes after CHO ingestion, the number of tests done suggest taking these specifics lightly.
 Instead, the overall pattern seems to indicate that the data are consistent with little to no effect on most aspects of mood.

-Future studies need to explore potential benefits in other populations (e.g. individuals with mood disorders), investigate the potential for weight gain, and determine whether observed effects from intake of CHO in isolation can actually be observed for the typical convenience store snacks (e.g. chocolate bars and chips) people gravitate toward when they want to battle fatigue and improve their mood.
+Future studies need to explore potential benefits in other populations (e.g. individuals with mood disorders), investigate the potential for weight gain, and determine whether observed effects from intake of CHO in isolation can actually be observed for the typical convenience store snacks (e.g. chocolate bars and chips) that people gravitate toward when they want to battle fatigue and improve their mood.